 Your Mac can import music, store it, convert its formats, send it to other devices, and play it back.
-The iTunes program comes with the Mac and is its main tool for managing music. the See the Using iTunes article for specific how-tos.
+The Music program comes with the Mac and is its main tool for managing music. the See the Using Music article for specific how-tos.

 You can buy music tracks from the iTunes Store over the Internet.
 These tracks are usable only on one computer unless you pay extra for "unlocked" tracks.
 I have not bought any music from the iTunes Store because of this Digital Rights Management (DRM) encryption, because if some accident erases my crypto keys, or Apple changes its rules, all the music I bought this way could become inaccessible.